During your child's hospital stay, we will do everything possible to make you and your child feel included, safe and comfortable.

 In this section you'll find important information and helpful checklists about coming for a hospital stay.

-Sharing Your Room During COVID-19
+Sharing Your Room During Respiratory Season

 So that we can care for all of the patients who need our services, we are carefully and thoughtfully resuming shared rooms on some of our patient care units.
-We are committed to keeping our patients, families and workforce safe from COVID-19 and we are taking extra precautions to make sure that sharing a room does not pose any additional risk of exposure to the virus.
+We are committed to keeping our patients, families and workforce safe from respiratory illnesses and we are taking extra precautions to make sure that sharing a room does not pose any additional risk of exposure to the virus.

 • We have limited the number of visitors entering our buildings.